School Transport Assistance Scheme

 If students reside too close to their school to qualify for distance-based assistance, they may still be eligible for STAS assistance if they are listed as a dependent on the applicants:

-- Or if they are under a Child Protection Order by Child Safety Services
+• Or if they are under a Child Protection Order by Child Safety Services

-Rail travel assistance
+Rail transport assistance

-To be eligible students must be listed as a dependent on the applicants:
+To be eligible, students must be listed as a dependent on the applicants:

-- Or if they are under a Child Protection Order by Child Safety Services
+• Or if they are under a Child Protection Order by Child Safety Services

-Eligible students receive government funded travel between the closest station to their home and the closest station to their school.
+Eligible students receive government funded travel between the closest station to their home and the station closest to their school.
 A STAS go card will be issued for school travel.

 Conveyance allowance